Streetwear marketplace Bump raises $7.5M

 Bump’s Jack Ryder told me that even before starting the company, he and his co-founder Sam Howarth were active in buying and selling streetwear and sneakers — but he admitted that it took several tries before the startup found the right model.
 (He described a previous iteration, involving a reverse marketplace where people post the items they’re interested in buying, as “the world’s worst idea.”)

 Now, however, Ryder said Bump has nearly 2 million registered users.
-It allows them to buy and sell jackets, T-shirt, sneakers and more among themselves.
+It allows them to buy and sell jackets, T-shirts, sneakers and more among themselves.
 They can sort through the marketplace based on brand, color and size, and can chat one-on-one or in groups.

-The startup it relies on moderators and crowdsourcing to determine when a listing looks fake — apparently there have been issues with less than 2 percent of listings in the app, and Ryder said most of the time it’s just young, inexperienced sellers “who didn’t understand how to ship the item.”
+The startup relies on moderators and crowdsourcing to determine when a listing looks fake — apparently there have been issues with less than 2 percent of listings in the app, and Ryder said most of the time it’s just young, inexperienced sellers “who didn’t understand how to ship the item.”

 Ryder sees Bump’s social side as the real opportunity for growth.
-While he said the startup still has “tons of room in streetwear to keep going,” he suggested that the “bigger and more important mission” is to turns online shopping into “a multi-player experience.”
+While he said the startup still has “tons of room in streetwear to keep going,” he suggested that the “bigger and more important mission” is to turn online shopping into “a multi-player experience.”

 “There’s tons of places where you can buy streetwear online … but the real unique thing about Bump was the social side,” he said.
 “The average age of our users is 15 years old — that’s actually way younger than the demographic of people interested in sneakers and streetwear.
 The problem we’re solving isn’t making it easier to buy streetwear; it’s how teenagers, how Gen Z shops with their friends online.”